An LDAP interface to the Enterprise Directory is provided by ED-LDAP.

 TLS Client Auth

-Clients that aren’t in the allowed IP ranges or perform TLS client auth with an active ED Service will see LDAP error 49, invalid credentials.
+Clients that aren’t in the allowed IP ranges or perform TLS client auth with an active ED Service (Guests only) will see LDAP error 49, invalid credentials.
 If you encounter this error and the user can login to valid VT services (e.g. https://auth.vt.edu), you should check that your client IP is in the allowed range (or your ED-ID services is active and you are doing TLS client auth).

 Users are able to suppress their uupid attribute in ED-Auth, which can cause issues if an application expects the attribute to always be available.